-Following (in thousands) are the professional fees billed by PwC for the fiscal year ended December 31, 2005 and the fiscal year ended December 31, 2004.
-It is the Audit Committee's policy that all fees paid to the independent auditor require the Committee's prior approval.
-As such, all audit, audit-related and tax fees were pre-approved by the Audit Committee.
+Following (in thousands) are the audit fees billed by PwC for the fiscal year ended December 31, 2005 and the fiscal year ended December 31, 2004, and the audit-related fees billed by PwC in those periods.
+It is the Audit Committee policy that all fees paid to the independent registered public accountants require the Committee's prior approval.
+All audit-related fees and tax fees were approved by the Audit Committee.

-Dollars in n Thousands
+Dollars i in Thousands

 FY 2005 FY 2004

 Audit Fees (1) \$ 3,948 \$ 3,675

 Audit-Related Fees (2) 482 341

 Tax Fees 27

 All Other Fees

 TOTAL FEES \$ 4,457 \$ 4,016

-(1) Aggregate fees from PwC for audit or review services in accordance with the standards of the Public Company Oversight Board (United States) and fees for services, such as statutory audits and review of documents filed with SEC.
+Aggregate fees from PwC for audit or review services in accordance with generally accepted auditing standards and fees for services that generally only PwC provides, such as statutory audits and review of documents filed with SEC.
 Audit fees also include fees paid in connection with services required for compliance with Section 404 of the Sarbanes-Oxley Act.

-(2) Aggregate fees from PwC for assurance and related services which primarily include due diligence on acquisition targets.
+Aggregate fees from PwC for assurance and related services that are traditionally performed by PwC.
+These services include due diligence on acquisition targets.